w3c/dapt-tests/dapt1/README.md

-The primary purpose of this test suite is to demonstrate adequate implementation experience of each feature of [DAPT](https://www.w3.org/TR/DAPT/) that is not already present in [TTML2](https://www.w3.org/TR/ttml2/) as required by the DAPT Candidate Recommentation Exit Criteria, and listed in the DAPT Implementation Report.
+The primary purpose of this test suite is to demonstrate adequate implementation experience of each feature of [DAPT](https://www.w3.org/TR/DAPT/) that is not already present in [TTML2](https://www.w3.org/TR/ttml2/) as required by the DAPT Candidate Recommendation Exit Criteria, and listed in the DAPT Implementation Report.

 Tests for TTML2 features can be found at [ttml2-tests](https://github.com/w3c/ttml2-tests).